Chilundika/MedDARC/README.md

-Here's a README file for your "Medical Data Archiving Web-based System" project:
+"Medical Data Archiving Web-based System" project:

 ---

 # Medical Data Archiving Web-based System

 ## Project Description
 This is a simple school project developed to archive and manage medical data through a web-based system.
-The project is built using PHP and XAMPP for the database.
+The project is built using PHP, HTML & CSS, and XAMPP for the database.
+The significance of the developed system lies in its ability to overcome the limitations of existing radiology imaging software by centralizing patient information storage and enabling authorized user access.
+However, the implications of implementing such a system include cost considerations, data migration challenges, data format compatibility, security risks, ongoing maintenance requirements, adherence to legal and regulatory standards, restricted data access, and the inherent complexity of data archiving systems.

 ## Features
 - **Login/Admin Login**